RoshanRIshav/Search-Got/readme.md

+<H1> Thrones Wiki </H1>
-This "Thrones Wiki" is a server side search algorithm, with a terminal based UI.
+<P>This "Thrones Wiki" is a server side search algorithm, with a terminal based UI.

 This is a node based program and to initiate the process, download the files and go to the directory where it is downloaded in your desktop using your terminal/command line.